Text by Daniel Garcia and James Bow

 The Future: Pressure and Resistance.

-Pressure to expand Milton GO train service comes from two sources: demand from the residents of Milton and Mississauga wishing to avoid traffic congestion on Highways 401 and 403 and passenger congestion on the Lakeshore GO line, and demand from the residents and politicians of Waterloo Region, particularly Cambridge, looking to improve their connections with the Greater Toronto Area.
-Resisting this pressure are the owners of Canadian Pacific, who see GO Trains as a potentially unwelcome obstacle to their freight traffic.
+Pressure to expand Milton GO train service comes from two sources: demand from the residents of Milton and Mississauga wishing to avoid traffic congestion on Highways 401 and 403 as well as passenger congestion on the Lakeshore GO line, and demand from the residents and politicians of Waterloo Region, particularly Cambridge, looking to improve their connections with the Greater Toronto Area.
+Resisting this pressure are the owners of Canadian Pacific, who see GO Trains as a potentially unwelcome obstacle to their freight movements.

 It is important to note that, with the exception of the Milton GO Train line, all GO Train service operates on tracks that GO either leased or bought from Canadian National, or which it built itself.
 GO Transit's Lakeshore line uses CN's Oakville and Kingston subdivisions which, in the 1960s, saw a significant decline in traffic as CN opened up its MacMillan freight yard north of Metropolitan Toronto, and its York Sub bypassing the Lakeshore tracks from Oakville to Pickering.
-Very quickly, GO Transit became CN's biggest customer on CN's Lakeshore tracks, and CN was willing to accommodate GO Transit's needs, first in offering train time, and then in selling parts of its train tracks.
-Although GO Transit had to add additional tracks in order to expand service west from Oakville and east from Pickering, they were largely able to expand service because CN did not see GO Transit as a threat or an obstacle to their freight traffic.
-Similar situations exist for GO Transit's Georgetown, Barrie and Stouffville lines.
+Very quickly, GO Transit became CN's biggest customer on CN's Lakeshore tracks, and CN was willing to accommodate GO Transit's needs, first in offering train time, and then in selling parts of its track network.
+Although GO Transit had to add additional tracks in order to expand service west from Oakville and east from Pickering on the Lakeshore line, they were largely able to expand service because CN did not see GO Transit as a threat or an obstacle to their freight traffic.
+Similar situations exist for GO Transit's Kitchener, Barrie and Stouffville lines.

 Cambridge Versus Kitchener